bernatGene/texts/progenie.md

 When November comes, I will take out the feather duvet.
-After dinner, hot broth with cabbage, carrot, meat and rice, I'll curl up into my bed, like a plastic bag full of waste and I will cover myself to encourage the process of putrefaction..-I mean, digestion
+After dinner, hot broth with cabbage, carrot, meat and rice, I'll curl up into my bed, like a plastic bag full of waste and I will cover myself to encourage putrefaction..-I mean, digestion